 - It's preferable to chill the pastry cream before spreading it for at least 2 hours.

-- If the cream pastry is too thick, you can add some whipped cream.
+- If the vanilla pastry cream is too thick, you can add some whipped cream.
 It will enhance its softness and fluffiness.